MaximilianMcC/2D-Portal/README.md

 - [ ] Players friction is different depending on material
 - [ ] Setting to change max fps or enable vsync
 - [ ] Make a tilemap generator/editor GUI in java or something
+- [ ] FPS graph for debugging
+- [ ] Controller support.
+Xbox and Playstation

 # How it all works
 Mostly notes and stuff so I don't forget what I'm doing